chriswi93/Jensens-Inequality-A-statistical-analysis-for-an-intuitive-understanding/README.md

 True
 ```

 The function in the above plots is convex for positive and negative values.
-However, there are also functions in which the convexity is dependend on its value range.
+However, there are also functions in which the convexity is dependent on its value range.
 Therefore, let's plot different functions:
 <p align="center">
 <img src="img_functions.png" />
 </p>